vblinden/open-in-browser/README.md

 - `Git: Open In Browser` - Opens the current file
 - `Git: Open Selection In Browser` - Opens the selected lines

+### Cursor Compatibility

+This extension runs in Cursor out of the box.
+Use the same Command Palette entries and editor/explorer context menus as in VS Code—no extra setup is required.

 ## Supported Git Providers